MLB Local Media: Launch

+2024 expansion

 For the 2024 season, MLB Local Media announced they would also produce and distribute games for the Colorado Rockies, who formerly aired games on the now-defunct AT&T SportsNet Rocky Mountain.
 In addition, the broadcasts began to receive access to programming such as Minor League Baseball games and the MLB Big Inning whiparound show in the event of weather delays.
 The three teams received updates to their graphics to add additional team-specific elements, and move the score bug to the bottom-right of the screen following feedback from directors.
 In May 2024, MLB Local Media also began to oversee production of the MLB Sunday Leadoff package with its move to The Roku Channel.

-On October 8, 2024, MLB Local Media announced that it would tentatively add the Milwaukee Brewers, Cleveland Guardians, and Minnesota Twins in the 2025 season; all three teams' contracts with Diamond had expired at the end of the 2024 season.
-Later in November, the Cincinnati Reds mutually agreed to end its agreement with Diamond and FanDuel Sports Network Ohio, and also signed with MLB Local Media for the 2025 season.
+2025 expansion

+MLB Local Media began producing and distributing telecasts for the Cleveland Guardians and Minnesota Twins in the 2025 season.
+The department also began production of Seattle Mariners games, although the telecasts continued to be broadcast on Root Sports Northwest.

-On December 31, 2024, after Diamond offered to re-enter negotiations with the team earlier that month, the Brewers announced that they had opted to renew with Diamond instead and remain on FanDuel Sports Network Wisconsin.
-On January 13, 2025, the Reds similarly announced that it had renewed with Main Street, and would also remain on FanDuel Sports Network for 2025.
+Two teams announced, then backed out of, agreements to move to MLB Local Media in 2025.
+The Milwaukee Brewers had announced a move to MLB Local Media in October 2024, but on December 31, 2024, the Brewers announced that they had renegotiated their contract and would remain on FanDuel Sports Network Wisconsin for the 2025 season.
+The Cincinnati Reds mutually agreed to end its agreement with Diamond and FanDuel Sports Network Ohio in November 2024, but on January 13, 2025, the team announced that they had renegotiated to remain FanDuel Sports Network in the 2025 season.

-MLB Local Media took over production of Seattle Mariners games beginning with the 2025 season, although the telecasts initially continued to be broadcast as normal on Root Sports Northwest.
-Towards the end of the 2025 season, the Mariners announced that Root Sports would shut down and MLB Local Media would take over distribution beginning in 2026.

 On March 26, 2025, the Diamondbacks, Padres, and Rockies announced that they would simulcast a package of games on Tegna stations in each team's home market (KPNX, KFMB and its DT2 subchannel, and the KUSA/KTVD duopoly respectively); the Twins would later announce a similar simulcast deal with Minneapolis-St. Paul Fox station KMSP-TV and Gray Media stations in the Twins' outer markets, with the Guardians following with Tegna's WKYC in Cleveland.
 Ahead of the 2025 season, MLB announced that Progressive Insurance would serve as presenting sponsor for Diamondbacks and Twins broadcasts.

-As part of a restructured deal between MLB and ESPN, ESPN would assume rights to local streaming for all teams under the MLB Local Media umbrella beginning with the 2026 season.